nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-a-ldap-directory.md

 Usually with AD you will have to map the field "username" to "sAMAccountName".

-Also, it happens that for the bindDN, it expects only an email adress, ex:&nbsp;
+Also, it happens that for the bindDN, it expects only an email address, ex:

 <pre class="p1"><bindDn>[applicative-account-nuxeo@toto.local](mailto:svc-nuxeo@ch2.pilz.local)</bindDn></pre>